SubhayanJU/PowerBI-Sales-Dashboard/README.md

 - **Segment Analysis**: Detailed breakdowns of sales by product categories, regions, and customer demographics.
 - **Interactive Filters**: Allowing users to drill down into specific data segments, time periods, and other dimensions for in-depth analysis.

-## Repository Structure

-- `data/`: Contains any raw or processed data files used in the dashboard.
-- `dashboard/`: Power BI dashboard file (.pbix) and related resources.
-- `docs/`: PDF file of the dashboard, providing a static representation of the interactive visualizations.
-- `README.md`: Project overview and instructions.

 ## How to Use

 1. Clone the repository: